 It takes 10 liters of water to produce a single A4-sheet of paper.
 The pulp and paper industry is the single largest industrial consumer of water in Western countries.

 - Recycling works

 Producing 1 kilo of paper requires 2-3 times its weight in trees.
-Paper can be recycled, yet 55 percent of the global paper supply comes from newly cut trees, even though paper can be recycled.
+55 percent of the global paper supply comes from newly cut trees, even though paper can be recycled.

 Each ton of recycled paper can avoid the use of 17 trees; 1,440 liters of oil; 2.3 cubic meters of landfill space; 4,000 kilowatts of energy and 26,500 liters of water.

-And now, let’s see what options there are to make better choices when it comes to paper-sourcing.
+And now, let’s see what options there are to make better choices when it comes to responsible paper sourcing.

 There are two types of paper that are classified as environmentally friendly, recycled and eco-friendly paper.
 What’s the difference?

 The raw material for recycled paper can come from two sources:

 - Pre-consumer waste: production waste before reaching the consumer, e.g. factory cuts, trimmings and rejected material

 - Post-consumer waste (PCW): waste that’s been used by a consumer, who disposed of it and which was diverted from landfills